randlab/s2Dcd/README.md

+![s2Dcd logo](./logo/logo_thom.png "s2Dcd logo")

 # README

-![s2Dcd logo](./logo/logo_thom.png "s2Dcd logo")

 This is the README file of the `s2Dcd`, a Python package that allows to obtain 3D multiple-point statistics (MPS) simulations by using only 2D training images (TIs).
-More detais about the methodology can be found in the paper by *Comunian, Renard and Straubhaar*, DOI:
+More details about the methodology can be found in the paper by *Comunian, Renard and Straubhaar*, DOI:
 [10.1016/j.cageo.2011.07.009](http://dx.doi.org/10.1016/j.cageo.2011.07.009).